 - have a history of bone marrow depression.

-- are allergic to Carbamazepine or any of the ingredients in Carbamazepine Tablets USP.
-See the end of this Medication Guide for a complete list of ingredients in Carbamazepine Tablets USP.
+- are allergic to Carbamazepine or any of the ingredients in Carbamazepine tablets or chewable tablets.
+See the end of this Medication Guide for a complete list of ingredients in Carbamazepine tablets or chewable tablets.

 - take nefazodone.